Golf Tutorials

 2. Adjust Your Strategy, Not Your Swing

 • Play for the Middle of the Green: Resist the urge to fire at tucked pins.
 This is not the time for "hero golf."
 Aim for the fat part of the green.
-A 30-foot putt for birdie is a much better result than a short-sided chip from a bunker after you barely missed a hero shot.
+A 30-foot putt for birdie is a much better result than a short-sided chip from a bunker after barely missing a hero shot.
 Secure your par and move on.

 3. Play a Mini-Game